-- mutual arguments and disagreements (where there is no power imbalance) - not liking someone or a single act of social rejection - one-off acts of meanness or spite

-• isolated incidents of aggression, intimidation or violence.
+- mutual arguments and disagreements (where there is no power imbalance) - not liking someone or a single act of social rejection - one-off acts of meanness or spite - isolated incidents of aggression, intimidation or violence.

 However, these conflicts are still considered serious and need to be addressed and resolved.
-Our staff will work to quickly respond to any matters raised of this nature in collaboration with students and parents.
+At Junction Park State School our staff will work to quickly respond to any matters raised of this nature in collaboration with students and parents.
+For more information and supporting resources, please click here.